vpulim/node-soap/Readme.md

 - endpoint: to override the SOAP service's host specified in the `.wsdl` file.
 - envelopeKey: to set specific key instead of `<pre><<b>soap</b>:Body></<b>soap</b>:Body></pre>`.
+- preserveWhitespace: to preserve leading and trailing whitespace characters in text and cdata.
 - escapeXML: escape special XML characters in SOAP message (e.g. `&`, `>`, `<` etc), default: `true`.
 - suppressStack: suppress the full stack trace for error messages.
 - returnFault: return an `Invalid XML` SOAP fault on a bad request, default: `false`.